-In this first example, we will play a minor seventh arpeggio (D-F-A-C) over Dm7.
-This minor seventh (b7) of this arpeggio is connected with the third (3) of G7 and the b7 of G7 is connected with the third of Cmaj7. (remember the guide tones).
+In the first example, we will play a minor seventh arpeggio (D-F-A-C) over Dm7.
+This minor seventh (b7) of this arpeggio is connected with the third (3) of G7 and the b7 of G7 is connected with the third of Cmaj7. (the guide tones).

-In this example, we will use two arpeggios : Dm7 (D-F-A-C) and G7 (G-B-D-F).
+In the second example, we will use two arpeggios : Dm7 (D-F-A-C) and G7 (G-B-D-F).
 These two arpeggios are connected with guide tones once again.

 Here are the three modes to play generated from tones of the C major scale.
 These three scales are used for a basic approach of the II-V-I improvisation.

-- The scale starting with the first step of the C major is called ionian mode (major scale).
+- The scale starting on the first step of the C major is called Ionian mode (major scale).
 It will be used to play over the major chord (I) (CM7).

-- The scale starting with the second step of the C major is called D dorian mode.
+- The scale starting on the second degree of the C major is called D Dorian mode.
 It's a minor type scale because of its b3.
 It will be used to play over the minor (II) chord (Dm7).

-- The scale starting with the fifth step of the C major is called G mixolydian mode.
+- The scale starting on the fifth step of the C major is called G Mixolydian mode.
 It's a dominant type scale, it contains a major third (3) and a b7.
 It will be used to play over the dominant (V) chord (G7).

 Bebop scales are a nice alternative when you want to add a bebop touch to your playing.
 They are made up of eight notes, including a chromatic passing tone.

-- The minor bebop scale (also called "dorian bebop scale") is the same scale as the dorian mode but with a major third (3) between the minor third (b3) and the fourth (4th).
+- The minor bebop scale (also called "Dorian bebop scale") is the same scale as the Dorian mode but with a major third (3) between the minor third (b3) and the fourth (4th).
 There are two versions of this scale, one with a passing tone (3) between the b3 and the 4th and one with a passing tone (7) between the b7 and the root (this one has the same intervals as the dominant bebop scale shown below).
-This one can be used over minor seventh chords, so over the II of the II-V-I cadence.
+The Dorian bebop scale can be used over minor seventh chords, so over the II of the II-V-I cadence.

 - The dominant bebop scale is also made up of eight notes with a passing tone (7) between the b7 and the root.
 It can be played over dominant seventh chords (V).

-Playing the mixolydian mode or the bebop scale over the dominant 7th chord will be boring at the long run, that's why you can add tensions in your jazz lines by using the altered and the half-whole diminished scales (including some passing tones).
+Playing the Mixolydian mode or the bebop scale over the dominant 7th chord will be boring at the long run, that's why it can be interesting to add tensions in your jazz lines by using the altered and the half-whole diminished scales (including some passing tones).

 Here are these two fundamental scales that will bring interesting altered lines in your playing.